open-contracting/deploy/docs/maintain/databases.rst

 Reference: `Tracking down slow queries in PostgreSQL <https://www.cybertec-postgresql.com/en/pg_stat_statements-the-way-i-like-it/>`__

+.. _pg-control-access:

 Control access
 --------------

-Each individual should have a personal account, and each service should have a service account.
+Each individual should have a personal account.

 Add a user
 ~~~~~~~~~~